Netsyms/uptime-kuma-server-health/README.md

 Checks disk free space, CPU load average, RAM usage, and ZFS pool health.

+Sends the CPU usage percentage to Uptime Kuma as the ping latency so a useful graph will be shown on the dashboard.
+You can replace this with the RAM usage by finding `ping=$CPU_PERCENT` near the bottom of the script and replacing it with `ping=$MEM_PERCENT`.

 ## One-line installer

 Copy-paste to install the script and push status to Uptime Kuma every 60 seconds.